bitrinjani/rinjani/README.md

 [日本語はこちら](http://qiita.com/bitrinjani/items/3ed756da9baf7d171306)

-ℹ️ This project has been ported to Node.js to support non-Windows environment.
-For Mac OS and Linux users, please visit https://github.com/bitrinjani/r2.
+ℹ️ A newer version is available in https://github.com/bitrinjani/r2.
+This project has been ported to Node.js to support non-Windows environment.

 # Rinjani Bitcoin Arbitrager